electrickery/InfidelRunningStat/README.md

 ToDo:
 * work out why the Arduino IDE doesn't want to work with the library header file.
 Including source code is not the correct way, but it appears to work.
+* Allowing changing the measurement interval, now fixed to 5 seconds.
+There is a rudimentary command interpreter included, but it is not used now.

 F.J.
 Kraan, fjkraan@electrickery.nl